-VOIP will slash any organisations start-up and on-going telephony costs.
-This, coupled with the flexibility and low start-up costs is making VOIP an increasingly popular choice with larger businesses wanting to cut costs, and smaller businesses looking for more flexibility.
+SIP lines lines will slash any organisations start-up and on-going telephony costs.
+This, coupled with the flexibility and low start-up costs is making VoIP an increasingly popular choice with larger businesses wanting to cut costs, and smaller businesses looking for more flexibility.

-The biggest savings with VOIP are the line rental costs.
-A standard ADSL connection can host several voice calls as well provide internet access to your computers, while each ISDN connection will host just two calls per line.
-ISDN 30 connections are available that will hold up to 30 calls but can be rather expensive.
+The biggest savings with VOIP are the line rental and call costs.
+A standard fibre broadband connection can host up to several hundred voice calls, while each ISDN connection will host just two calls per line.
+ISDN 30 connections are available that will hold up to 30 calls but can be expensive and inflexible.

 The PBX also boasts other features such as: